 Accident Lawsuit Results

-Our car accident attorneys have the skill, insight and expertise to successfully represent victims and their families after such life-changing trauma, such as the recent tragedy that claimed the lives of five people in Atlanta when a Nissan Sentra collided with a MARTA bus.
+Our car accident attorneys have the skill, insight and expertise to successfully represent victims and their families after such life-changing trauma.

 We are proud of our track record of success.
 But we are even more pleased to have helped individuals and their loved ones put their lives back together after a considerable tragedy.